atc0005/bounce/README.md

     endpoint
   - Optional, colorization and custom ident control for formatted JSON output

+- Optional submission of client request details to a user-specified Microsoft Teams channel (by providing a webhook URL)

 - User configurable logging settings
   - levels, format and output (see command-line arguments table)

+- Message delivery retry support with retry and retry delay values configurable via flag
+  - currently used by Microsoft Teams notifications support, also intended for use with future email notifications support

+- Capture `Ctrl+C` and attempt graceful shutdown

+- Notification statistics emitted periodically to assist with troubleshooting

 ### Future